IBM-Cloud/php-mysql/README.md

 This simple PHP application demonstrates how to connect to a MySQL service on Bluemix.
 This application allows the user to create a new table, and enter records into the database using the UI.

-Note: The `mysql` service used by this sample is in the [Bluemix Labs Catalog](https://console.ng.bluemix.net/catalog/labs/).
-It can also be used with ClearDB.

 ## Running the app on Bluemix

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)